Mikhail Popov (general)

-Major General Mikhail Dmitrov Popov (Михаил Димитров Попов; born 23 December 1963) is a Bulgarian Major general and military leader who was the Commander of the Bulgarian Land Forces from 2017-2022.
+Major General Mikhail Dmitrov Popov (Михаил Димитров Попов; born 23 December 1963) is a Bulgarian Major general and military leader who was the Commander of the Bulgarian Land Forces from 2017 to 2022.

 Early life and career

 He was born in Sliven, in the south-eastern part of the Bulgarian People's Republic on 23 December 1963.
 He graduated from Dobri Chintulov High School in 1981 from which he joined the Bulgarian People's Army (BNA) shortly thereafter.
 In the 4 years that followed, he studied at the Vasil Levski Military All-Army University in Veliko Tarnovo specializing in Intelligence assessment before graduating in 1985.
 After graduating, he immediately became the commander of an intelligence platoon, a position he held for one year before serving in an intelligence company until 1988.
 3 years after the fall of communism in Bulgaria, he joined the newly established Bulgarian Armed Forces where he first served as a cadet in the Georgi Rakovski Military Academy.